 § 5-37.3-5.
 Transfer and amendment of information.

-(a) Upon occurrence of an action or decision of any third party, which adversely affects a patient, and which is based in whole or in part upon that patient's confidential health care information (including, but not limited to, the following actions or decisions: (1) denial of an application for an insurance policy; (2) issuance of an insurance policy with other than standard and uniform restrictions; (3) rejection in whole or in part of any claim for insurance benefits; (4) denial of an employment application or termination of employment when that denial or termination is for health reasons) and upon the written request of that patient or his or her authorized representative (or, if that patient is deceased, then his or her heir or beneficiary or their authorized representative, or his or her estate), a third party shall transfer copies of all of that patient's confidential health care information in its possession to a physician designated in that written request.
+(a) Upon occurrence of an action or decision of any third party that adversely affects a patient and that is based in whole or in part upon that patient's confidential healthcare information (including, but not limited to, the following actions or decisions: (1) Denial of an application for an insurance policy; (2) Issuance of an insurance policy with other than standard and uniform restrictions; (3) Rejection, in whole or in part, of any claim for insurance benefits; (4) Denial of an employment application or termination of employment when that denial or termination is for health reasons) and upon the written request of that patient or his or her authorized representative (or, if that patient is deceased, then his or her heir or beneficiary or their authorized representative, or his or her estate), a third party shall transfer copies of all of that patient's confidential healthcare information in its possession to a physician designated in that written request.
 Prior to making this transfer, a third party may require payment of its actual cost of retrieval, duplication, and forwarding of that information.

-(b) A physician receiving confidential health care information pursuant to subsection (a) of this section may review, interpret, and disclose any or all of that information to the person at whose request that information was transferred, as that physician deems in his or her professional judgment to be in the best interests of the patient to whom that information relates.
+(b) A physician receiving confidential healthcare information pursuant to subsection (a) may review, interpret, and disclose any or all of that information to the person at whose request that information was transferred, as that physician deems in his or her professional judgment to be in the best interests of the patient to whom that information relates.

-(d) A person or his or her authorized representative has the right, when there is an unreasonable refusal to change the records as provided in this section, to apply to the district court to amend or expunge any part of his or her confidential health care information in a third party's possession which he or she believes to be erroneous.
+(d) A person or his or her authorized representative has the right, when there is an unreasonable refusal to change the records as provided in this section, to apply to the district court to amend or expunge any part of his or her confidential healthcare information in a third party's possession that he or she believes to be erroneous.

 (P.L.
 1978, ch.
 297, § 1; P.L.
 1979, ch.
 221, § 1.)